Netflix subscriber growth slows after pandemic boom, shares fall 11%

 By Lisa Richwine and Chavi Mehta

-Apr 20 (Reuters) – Netflix Inc added fewer paid subscribers than expected in the first quarter, pressured by more scarce content in the first half of the year due to production delays from COVID-19, causing the shares plummeted 11% on Tuesday.
+Apr 21 (Reuters) – Netflix Inc added fewer paying subscribers than expected in the first quarter, pressured by more scarce content in the first half of the year due to production delays from COVID-19, causing companies to shares plummeted 11% on Tuesday.

 Nearly 3.98 million paid subscribers in the quarter ended March 31.
 Analysts had expected the company to add 6.25 million, according to IBES data from Refinitiv.